fence-io/website/content/articles/networking/linux-network-namespace/index.md

 The test is a success!
 Without configuring any IP addresses for `hlink3` and `hlink4`; instead, we assigned IPs only to `clink3` and `clink4`.
 As `hlink3` and `hlink4` belong to the same Ethernet segment (connected to the `bridge`), L2 connectivity is established based on MAC addresses.
 This is further confirmed by inspecting the ARP table in both namespaces.

+ARP (Address Resolution Protocol) table in Linux offers a mapping between IP addresses and MAC addresses of devices on the local network segment (L2 segment).

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app3 arp -n
 Address                  HWtype  HWaddress           Flags Mask            Iface